Patrik-Berglund/esp8266-mqtt-nexa-bridge/README.md

 esp8266-mqtt-nexa-bridge
 ------------------------

 A simple MQTT to NEXA bridge using the Esperssif ESP8266 SoC and a 433MHz AM module.
-Currently only the transmit function is implemented and there is no support for dimmers.
+Currently only the transmit function is implemented.

 The ESP8266 GPIO_2 shall be connected to the data pin of the transmitter module.